1974 Philadelphia Phillies season: Regular season

 Third baseman Mike Schmidt had a breakout season in 1974, leading the National League in home runs and demonstrating his prowess in the field.
-On June 10, Schmidt hit what many felt should have been a home run when the ball hit the public address speaker that hung 117 feet above and 329 feet away from home plate at the Astrodome in Houston.
-The ball hit the speaker, fell to the field, and, by the Astrodome's ground rules, remained in play.
-Since Schmidt had already started his slow home run trot, he was held to a single.
-(There were runners on first and second when the ball was hit, and they each advanced only one base.)
-Many experts agree the ball would have traveled in excess of 500 feet.
+On June 10, Schmidt hit a ball that many felt should have been a home run when it struck the public address speaker hanging 117 feet above and 329 feet away from home plate at the Astrodome in Houston.
+The ball hit the speaker, fell onto the field, and, according to the Astrodome's ground rules, remained in play.
+Since Schmidt had already begun his home run trot, he was credited with only a single.
+There were runners on first and second base at the time, and they each advanced only one base.
+Many experts agree that the ball would have traveled in excess of 500 feet.

-The Phillies became the first team to lead the division at the All-Star break after finishing last in the division one year ago.
+The Phillies became the first team to lead their division at the All-Star break after finishing last in the division the previous year.